 - The provision of information and advice to the general public and national and local education authorities about aspects of the professional development of the teacher of English.

 - The publication of brochures, flyers, newsletters and others, notably of ingles@info, a register of ELT in Argentina, as well as the regular updating of the Federation website at www.faapi.org.ar

 - The dissemination of information concerning postgraduate studies and scholarships.
-Up to the present, FAAPI has granted on three occasions scholarships for teacher’s courses in the UK to members of sister associations.
+Up to the present, and on three occasions, FAAPI has granted scholarships for teacher’s courses in the UK to members of sister associations.

 - The promotion of actions towards the defence of the interests of EFL teachers.

 - The establishment of ties with the umbrella organisation gathering the Associations of Teachers of Modern Languages (CAFANPLeVi) and of the Latin American EFL Teacher’s Associations (APLIAL).

 Today, FAAPI gathers 25 Associations of Teachers of English disseminated all around Argentina: Bahía Blanca, Bariloche, Buenos Aires, Catamarca, Comodoro Rivadavia, Concepción del Uruguay, Concordia, Córdoba, Jujuy, La Pampa, Mendoza, Misiones, Paraná, Río Cuarto, Rosario, Salta, San Juan, San Nicolás, Santa Fe, Santiago del Estero, Tucumán, Ushuaia, Venado Tuerto, Villa Dolores, Zapala.